abby1635/CS30/Objective Processing-Java/README.md

      - Access Modifiers: static, variable
      - Final Variables
 3. Potential Project: combine Moving Ball (target from mouseX & mouseY) and Many Ball (all object instances move to one location)
+   - Purpose: what you do not understand, but believe you do, will be illustrated clearly ... then you will have questions to ask
+4. Fireworks Project, <a href=""></a>

 <a href="">Click Here</a>
 <a href="">Click Here</a>